They say…

 In 1882 Daniel Batham, from a local nail-making family, and his wife Charlotte, who was an accomplished home brewer, took on the Cradley pub, which by now was an inn known as the White Horse.
 The Bathams gradually expanded, acquiring other pubs including the Vine, which they bought in 1905 from another member of the Attwood family.
 The pub and its brewery, known as the Delph Brewery, were rebuilt in 1912, the latter eventually supplying a small estate which currently stands at 10 pubs.

 This is another classic traditional pub, with a cheerful but dignified exterior well-known for the quotation from William Shakespeare displayed above the cornice: “Blessing of your heart, you brew good ale.”
 Inside is another gobsmacking heritage interior, though considered only of regional importance.
-There are four rooms, including an old school public with fixed bench seating barely altered since its Edwardian installation, old fireplaces and attractively stained windows.
+There are four rooms, including an old school public bar with fixed bench seating barely altered since its Edwardian installation, old fireplaces and attractively stained windows.
 Gargantuan rolls and pies are the only food.

 Once, Black Country brewers would all have produced only dark, sweetish mild ale, and perhaps the odd stronger beer.
 Gradually, though, paler beers crept into local brewing practice, influenced by fashions elsewhere.
 Bathams stuck exclusively to mild, and a strong ale for Christmas, right up until the 1950s.
 In 1951 it acquired a pub called the Swan in Chaddesley Corbett where pale ales were popular, and finally diversified to meet this new demand.
 The resulting beer, Bathams Bitter, is now the one for which it is most famous.